SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Design errors/no_driver_on.rst

 Introduction
 ------------

-SpinalHDL will check that all combinatorial signals which have impact the design are assigned by something.
+SpinalHDL will check that all combinatorial signals which have an impact on the design are assigned by something.

 Example
 -------